microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 At this point, you can use `intialMap.keys()` to see all of the various task IDs that are available or `initialMap.values()` to return all of the task handles.

-Say you wanted to fetch back a specific task, with ID `task123` and allow the user to edit its description, all you'd need to is:
+Say you wanted to fetch back a specific task, with ID `task123` and allow the user to edit its description.

 ```javascript
 const taskHandle = initialMap.get("task123");